virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

 By disabling both SpamAssassin and ClamAV, you can free up significant memory and processing resources, ensuring the efficiency and stability of your low-memory system.

+### Reduce MySQL/MariaDB memory usage

+Optimizing MySQL or MariaDB for a low-memory or resource-constrained system involves making careful adjustments to your database configuration.
+These adjustments are aimed at reducing memory usage while maintaining acceptable performance.

+Finding the main configuration file for MySQL or MariaDB is essential for customizing database settings, so at first, locate the main configuration file for MySQL or MariaDB where the `[mysqld]` section is located.
+The exact location and naming of the configuration file can vary depending on the operating system and the specific installation package used.

+- **Search for the `[mysqld]` section**
+Run the following command to find files containing the `[mysqld]` section in the `/etc` directory:
+    ```text
+    grep -Rsi '\[mysqld\]' /etc
+    ```
+    This section indicates MySQL/MariaDB configuration.
+Be careful not to confuse it with the `[mysql]` section (for client settings) or similar-looking sections in other services like Fail2ban or Logrotate.

+- **Review the search results**: Look for files typically located at `/etc/mysql`, `/etc/my.cnf.d` or within `/etc/mysql/mariadb.conf.d`.

+- **Proceed with caution**: Always back up the configuration file before making any changes.
+After editing, restart the MySQL/MariaDB service to apply your changes.

+- **Add or change the following directives to the `[mysqld]` section**

+    ```text
+    innodb_buffer_pool_size         = 32M
+    innodb_log_buffer_size          = 4M
+    innodb_flush_log_at_trx_commit  = 2
+    query_cache_type                = 0
+    query_cache_size                = 0
+    max_connections                 = 50
+    max_user_connections            = 50
+    key_buffer_size                 = 4M
+    max_allowed_packet              = 2M
+    table_open_cache                = 16
+    sort_buffer_size                = 64K
+    read_buffer_size                = 32K
+    read_rnd_buffer_size            = 128K
+    net_buffer_length               = 2K
+    thread_stack                    = 256K
+    ```

+These directives are designed to reduce memory usage while maintaining acceptable performance.
+The values can be adjusted further based on your specific server's performance and the nature of the traffic it handles.

 ### Reduce Apache memory usage

 Managing memory usage in Apache is also important for optimizing performance and stability on low-memory systems.

+{{< alert primary exclamation "" "Note that Nginx consumes less RAM compared to Apache, making it a more suitable choice for systems with limited memory.
+That's why the [Virtualmin LEMP bundle](/docs/installation/automated/#lamp-apache-vs-lemp-nginx) is often recommended for setups where keeping memory use low is important." >}}

 Apache's memory usage is directly related to the number of processes and modules loaded.

 #### Reduce persistent connections
 Persistent connections are connections that remain open after a request is completed.
 This can reduce the number of processes required to handle requests, thereby reducing memory usage.
 The `KeepAlive` and `KeepAliveTimeout` directives can be adjusted to optimize memory usage.
 These directives are used to manage persistent connections.
 The `KeepAlive` directive enables persistent connections, while the `KeepAliveTimeout` directive sets the time in seconds that Apache waits for a new request from a client before closing the connection.
 The default value for `KeepAliveTimeout` is 5 seconds.
 Reducing this value can reduce the number of processes required to handle requests, thereby reducing memory usage.